 NYIT campuses provide a developmental environment that promotes personal responsibility and leadership through involvement in cultural, educational, and social events outside the classroom.
-Most activities are initiated through student-run, extracurricular and academic organizations, including publications, radio stations, and groups with social, service, religious, and special-interest affiliations.
+Most activities are initiated through student-run, cocurricular and academic organizations, including publications, radio stations, and groups with social, service, religious, cultural, and special-interest affiliations.

-There is an Office of Student Activities and Leadership Development on each NYIT campus to coordinate extracurricular activities and provide a liaison to student government organizations.
-Professional staff members advise student organizations, schedule campus facilities for student programs, assist in forming new clubs, and coordinate an orientation program for new students.
+There is an Office of Student Involvement and Inclusion on each NYIT New York campus to coordinate cocurricular initiatives and activities, dialogues and discussions, and provide a liaison to student government organizations.
+Professional staff members advise student organizations, schedule campus facilities for student programs, assist in forming new clubs, and coordinate an orientation program for new and transfer students.

 Academic Clubs: NYIT academic schools actively advise and support student-run organizations, most of which maintain national affiliation with professional societies.
 Involvement and membership include participation in special projects, benefits of affiliation with professional societies, and assisting the school and its students in furthering educational programs.

 Honor Societies: International and national honor societies that recognize distinction in scholarship and achievement offer membership to high-achieving students.
-NYIT has chapters in two nationally recognized, non-discipline-specific honor societies:
+NYIT has chapters in three nationally recognized, nondiscipline-specific honor societies:

 - Phi Eta Sigma National Freshman Honor Society accepts full-time matriculated students who have earned a 3.5 GPA or higher during the fall or spring semesters of their first year at college.

 - Golden Key International Honor Society accepts full-time, fully matriculated students of sophomore, junior, or senior status who have successfully completed at least 31 credits (transfer students must have received at least 12 of these credits from NYIT) and have demonstrated scholastic excellence by maintaining a 3.7 GPA or higher.